crisp-lisp/crisp/README.md

 Now, no data is actually read from disk because the expression bound to the contents symbol is never evaluated.
 This is extrememly important to bear in mind when your code is designed to produce side-effects (for example, writing a record to a database or a text file to disk).

 ## Binding Values & Applying Functions
 To apply a function, we write a list with the symbol bound to the function as its first element, followed by any parameters we want to pass to the function.
-For example, in the following program we create a lambda that will increment any given number by 1, then we bind it to the symbol increment.
-In the body of the let block, we make a call to the lambda bound to increment, passing in the number that the user specified on the command line:
+For example, in the following program we create a lambda that will increment any given number by 1, then we bind it to the symbol `increment`.
+In the body of the `let` block, we make a call to the lambda bound to increment, passing in the number that the user specified on the command line:

 ```lisp
 ;; Crisp example program.